 This year we will be upping our read aloud game by practicing comprehension, vocabulary, and print concepts.
 This week we practiced all of these skills with some of our favorite books about apples.

 Our first read aloud was Apples, Apples, Apples By Nancy Elizabeth Wallace.
 To start learning about basic concepts of print, before reading I gave Madelynn sticky notes to label the front and back cover.
 Then we read the book.

 Apple Life Cycle:

-Our next read aloud was I Am an Apple by Jean Marzollo.
-This book describes the life cycle of an apple from the beginning to end.
-Afterwards we practiced retelling the life cycle using picture cards.
+Our next apple read aloud was I Am an Apple by Jean Marzollo.
+This book describes the life cycle of an apple from the beginning to the end.
+Afterward, we practiced retelling the life cycle using picture cards.

 Apple Parts Vocabulary:

-For more nonfiction learning, we read Apples by Gail Gibbons.
+For more nonfiction learning about apples, we read Apples by Gail Gibbons.
 This book has a lot of great information, but we focused mainly on the diagram of the inside of an apple.
-Afterwards we used apple picture and word cards to match and discuss the parts of an apple.
+Afterward, we used apple pictures and word cards to match and discuss the parts of an apple.

 Madelynn: “3 animals are friends and they are going to the park.”